BLOG |

 1. Risk management:

 Risk management is another important responsibility for the HR department.
 By assessing potential risks related to statutory compliance, HR works to mitigate these risks through proactive measures.
-Most of the time, HR personnel collaborate with legal counsel to address complex compliance issues, thus ensuring that the organisation is protected from legal liabilities.
+Most of the time, HR personnel collaborate with legal counsel to address complex compliance issues, thus ensuring that the organization is protected from legal liabilities.

 Looking for a trusted HR partner to help you expand your business success and achieve global ambitions?
 AYP’s Employer of Record can assist; book a demo here with our HR experts today for more information!